CDCgov/data-exchange-upload/upload-server/readme.md

 > [!TIP]
 > Before running unit tests, make sure to clean the file system with the `clean.sh` script.
 This removes any temporary upload and report files that the tests generated.

-Run the unit tests
+Run the unit tests:

 ```go
 go test ./...
 ```

-Run the unit tests with code coverage
+Run the unit tests with code coverage:

 ```go
 go test -coverprofile=c.out ./...